DataDog/integrations-core/envoy/README.md

 ### Configuration

 Create a file `envoy.yaml` in the Datadog Agent's `conf.d` directory.
-See the [sample envoy.yaml](https://github.com/DataDog/integrations-core/blob/master/envoy/conf.yaml.example) for all available configuration options:
+See the [sample envoy.yaml](https://github.com/DataDog/integrations-core/blob/master/envoy/conf.yaml.example) for all available configuration options.

 There are 2 ways to setup the `/stats` endpoint: